Home

 • Olivier Darmouni (Professor, HEC Paris)

-• Matthieu Delescluse (Head of AI, DG Connect, European Commission)
+• Matthieu Delescluse (Head of AI, DG Connect)

 • Viviane Leflaive (Head of Financial Services, KPMG)